Cosmology without Einstein's assumption that inertial mass produces gravity: Issues and Observations

 It cannot be ruled out that some \text{C-particles} (and some \text{P-particles} as well) have active gravitational mass $m = 0$, but, because $n \neq 0$, have nonzero inertial mass.
-Being without electric charge, and possessing some rotational properties as suggested in~\cite{manu} to be possible, such tunnel particles might be produced in abundance and could serve as models for the ubiquitous cosmic neutrinos.
-If such models are realistic, then analyses that use cosmological observations to put upper bounds on the neutrino mass scale (the analysis in~\cite{thabla} using observations of galaxy clustering, for example) say nothing about the inertial masses of neutrinos, instead constrain only their active gravitational masses, already constrained by the models to be zero.
-Even if these models are not realistic, in the absence of any demonstrable relation for neutrinos between the two kinds of mass such analyses cannot be presumed to constrain their inertial masses.
+Being without electric charge, and possessing some rotational properties as suggested in Ref.~\cite{manu} to be possible, such tunnel particles might be produced in abundance and could serve as models for the ubiquitous cosmic neutrinos.
+If such models are realistic, then analyses that use cosmological observations to put upper bounds on the neutrino mass scale (the analysis in Ref.~\cite{thabla} using observations of galaxy clustering, for example) say nothing about the inertial masses of neutrinos, instead `constrain' only their active gravitational masses, already assumed in the models to be zero.
+Even if these models are not realistic, in the absence of any demonstrable relation for neutrinos between the two kinds of mass such analyses based on gravitational effects cannot be presumed to constrain their inertial masses.

-One other possibility to consider is that as time goes on a fraction of the \text{C-particles} acquire the trappings of baryons and are then able to join in the formation of visible-matter structures.
+One other possibility to consider is that as time goes on a fraction of the \text{C-particles} acquire the trappings of ordinary matter and are then able to join in the formation of visible-matter structures.
 This would offer a way for the universe to avoid a cold, dark ending to its exponentially accelerating expansion.